leemcotech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat command is used to display content in the file 2-hellofile sudo command is used to display the content of ahe file cat command is used to display the content of /etc/hosts and /etc/passwd files
+cat command is used to display content in the file 2-hellofile sudo command is used to display the content of ahe file cat command is used to display the content of /etc/hosts and /etc/passwd files sudo tail -n 10 command is used to display the last 10 lines of the content of a file